aroldvalda/SceneMan/README.md

 ### Features:

 *   Stack-based: Multiple scenes can be layered over one another at the same time.
-Scenes can also pop and push other scenes onto the stack at any time.
+Scenes can also push and pop other scenes from the stack at any time.
 *   Extremely flexible: custom callbacks are trivial to define and can be used in any situation (updating, drawing, detecting mouse clicks, etc).
 *   Small size: The entire system is only a few hundred lines long.
 It should take up next to no space inside your projects.
 *   Portable: Works in any Lua-based frameworks or game engines.
 Tested with Lua version 5.1.